Hochschule Fresenius - University of Applied Science

 Modern data collection operates within an increasingly complex ecosystem characterized by diverse data types, real-time requirements, and distributed sources.
 The integration of traditional survey methods with emerging IoT sensors, social media APIs, and automated data pipelines requires comprehensive competency frameworks that address both technical implementation and methodological validity.

-Data Management in data science curricula requires a coherent, multi‑facet framework that spans data quality, FAIR stewardship, master data governance, privacy/compliance, and modern architectures.
-Data quality assessment and governance define objective metrics (completeness, accuracy, consistency, plausibility, conformance) and governance processes that balance automated checks with human oversight.
-FAIR data principles provide a practical blueprint for metadata-rich stewardship to support findability, accessibility, interoperability, and reuse through machine-actionable metadata and persistent identifiers.
 Master Data Management ensures clean, trusted core entities across systems via governance and harmonization.
 Data privacy, security, and regulatory compliance embed responsible data handling and risk management, guided by purpose limitation, data minimization, accuracy, storage limitations, integrity/confidentiality, and accountability.
-Emerging trends in cloud-native data platforms, ETL/ELT, data lakes/lakehouses, and broader metadata automation shape scalable storage/compute and governance, enabling reproducible analytics and ML workflows.
+Emerging trends in cloud-native data platforms, ETL/ELT (Extract, Transform, Load or Extract, Load, Transform), data lakes/lakehouses, and broader metadata automation shape scalable storage/compute and governance, enabling reproducible analytics and ML workflows.
 Together, these strands underpin trustworthy, discoverable, and compliant data inputs for research and coursework (Weiskopf & Weng, 2016; Wilkinson et al., 2016; GO FAIR Foundation, n.d.; Semarchy, n.d.; IBM, n.d.).

 Define data quality dimensions and assessment frameworks.